-Whether you are new to crochet or just want a refresher, this is the first in my Getting Started with Crochet series.
 A crochet hook and some yarn is all it takes to get started in crochet, making it one of the least expensive needlework crafts there is.
 I absolutely love to crochet.
 Give me a hook and some yarn and I’m in heaven.
-I crochet when I’m happy.
-I crochet when I’m sad.
-When I’m worried, the rhythmic movement soothes my soul.
-It’s both relaxing and immensely satisfying.
+I love the rhythm of yarn flowing through my fingers as I work the crochet hook to make beautiful crochet stitches.

 The throat is the slanted part of the hook.
 The yarn loop pulls from the hook to the shank.